 Minor fingernail and toenail problems are common.
-At one time or another, almost everyone has caught a nail on something, causing it to rip, or has smashed a finger in a door, leaving blood under the nail.
-These kinds of injuries can be quite painful but are usually not serious.
+At one time or another, almost everyone has caught a nail on something, causing it to rip.
+Or they have smashed a finger in a door, leaving blood under the nail.
+These kinds of injuries can be quite painful, but they usually aren't serious.
 You can often relieve pain and prevent infection of minor nail problems at home.

 Normally, fingernails grow about one-tenth of a millimeter each day.
 Toenails grow at about one-half or one-third the rate of the fingernails.
 Aging and diseases that decrease blood flow to the hands and feet may slow nail growth.

-Common nail changes include:
+Common changes to nails include:

-- Splitting, peeling, or brittle nails.
-These are common problems that develop when your hands are frequently exposed to water, strong soaps, and other chemicals.
-You may be able to prevent some of these problems if you use lotion and avoid repeatedly putting your hands in water.
+These are common problems that develop when your hands are often exposed to water, strong soaps, and other chemicals.
+You may be able to prevent some of these problems if you use lotion and avoid putting your hands in water often.

-- Changes in the shape or texture of nails , which may occur for a variety of reasons.
-Some nail changes, such as the formation of ridges, are normal with aging.
+These may occur for many reasons.
+Some nail changes, such as the forming of ridges, are normal with aging.
 Thick, brittle, or dark nails are more common in older adults who have poor circulation.

-- Ingrown nails , which are often caused by improper trimming, tight shoes, or heredity.
-Your nails may grow into the surrounding skin, causing pain, swelling, and infection.
-In rare cases, an abscess may develop under a nail (subungual abscess).
+These are often caused by improper trimming, tight shoes, or heredity.
+Your nails may grow into the skin that surrounds them.
+This can cause pain, swelling, and infection.
+In rare cases, an abscess may form under a nail (subungual abscess).

-- Separation from the nail bed .
-Once your nail separates from its nail bed, for whatever reason, it will not reattach.
+After your nail separates from its nail bed, no matter what the reason, it won't reattach.
 Nails grow back slowly.
 It takes about 6 months for fingernails and up to 18 months for toenails to grow back attached to the nail bed.

-- Fungal nail infections , which can vary in appearance depending on the type of fungus infecting the nail or the location of the infection.
-It is not unusual for fungal nail infections to follow athlete's foot infections.
-For more information, see the topic Fungal Nail Infections .
+They can vary in appearance depending on the type of fungus or the location of the infection.
+The infected toenail usually turns white or yellow.
+It's not unusual for fungal nail infections to follow athlete's foot infections.

 Nail problems can also be caused by: